GoldenDoge/GoldenDoge-gui/README.md

 # GoldenGoge-gui
 GoldenDoge gui wallet 🐶

+if you don't want to compile it you can download compiled binaries [here](https://github.com/GoldenDoge/GoldenDoge-gui/releases)
 ## About

 Welcome to the repository of GoldenDoge gui wallet.
 Here you will find source code, instructions and wiki resources.